heaven-in-a-wildflower/COL106/README.md

 This repository contains the assigments undertaken as part of the  COL106 Data Structures and Algorithms course, done during Fall Semester in 2023.
+As a general suggestion, do not delve into theory too a great extent, do only as much is required.
+Future courses in algorithms will take care of the same.